You've heard the “communication is key ” cliché, haven't you? There's a reason that sentiment is often repeated. It's true.

-Gender barriers in communication in the workplace can make it difficult for men and women to communicate with one another.
+Gender barriers in the workplace can impact the entire workplace.
 This can include stereotypes and generalizations about gender differences in communication.

 Pay attention to communication differences between genders.
 This will help improve the communication ecosystem in the office.

-Your best bet is to stay away from generalizations.
+Your best bet is to stay away from generalizations and biased language.
 Instead, learn more about each of your team members regardless of gender or gender identity.
 You can do this using the following strategies:

 Personality conflicts and emotions can make it hard to communicate effectively.
 Emotions such as fear, anxiety, or anger often form communication barriers.
 This can hurt productivity and create a negative communication experience.